Adjusted Logo1

 “I told you – the long throw-in is back, but we do not have a lot of time,” he said.

-“All these things matter, so we will also talk about long throw-ins, we will talk about long kicks from the goalkeeper and not only playing short.
+“All these things matter, so we will also talk about long throw-ins, we will talk about long kicks from the goalkeeper, and not only playing short.
 I need to reflect now with my assistant coaches.
 All these patterns are back and crosses are back as well.”

 In an open letter to supporters, the FSS has asked those attending the game against Thomas Tuchel’s side to “send out an image to the world that will make us all proud” in Tuesday’s World Cup qualifier in Belgrade.